Difference Between DVI and HDMI

 HDMI is also a type of digital cable used to transport digital data from a processing unit to a display unit.

-HDMI is an improvement over the VGA and DVI cables and it stands for High Definition Multimedia Interface.
+HDMI is an improvement over the VGA and DVI cables and stands for High Definition Multimedia Interface.

 It is also a more advanced type of digital cable, as it can support 1920X1200 HD video feed, along with 8 channel audio feed as it includes audio pins along with the video pins in the head.

 The advantage of using HDMI over DVI is that HDMI can support videos encrypted with the HDCP protection code.
-This mainly includes the HD Blu-ray video content.
+This mainly includes HD Blu-ray video content.

-Along with high-definition support, they also provide higher refresh rates. this is crucial when playing video games with HD video content, as high refresh rates are desired in such situations.
+Along with high-definition support, they also provide higher refresh rates.
+This is crucial when playing video games with HD video content, as high refresh rates are desired in such situations.

 Because of the compact design of the HDMI port, it is widely used in almost all newer video display systems, such as laptops, TVs, video players, and so on.